Frontotemporal Dementia and Alzheimer's Disease

 Growing evidence suggests that glial-neuronal interactions and mitochondrial signaling are involved in aging-related disorders, including AD and FTD.
 Greater insight into glial and mitochondrial biology may hold the keys to prevention and effective treatments for these disorders and other conditions that have common underlying mechanisms.

-We are investigating whether and how genes, proteins, and other factors linked to these disorders impair glial cells and mitochondria and disrupt glial-neuronal interactions that are critical for normal brain activities and resilience to disease.
+We are investigating whether and how specific genes, proteins, and other factors linked to these disorders impair glial cells and their mitochondria and disrupt glial-neuronal interactions that are critical for normal brain activities and resilience to disease.

 Astrocytic-Neuronal Interactions and Glial Pathobiology